“A Hand is Not a Hand”

 My first T’ai-Chi teacher, Cheng Man-ch’ing, said, “A hand is not a hand—every part of the body is a hand, but hands have nothing to do with it.”
 By then, I had been studying with him for a few years and had become accustomed to this type of paradoxical statement.
 Whereas I had no idea of what that statement meant, I knew that it must be meaningful and important.
 However, the understanding of concepts in T’ai Chi sometimes occurs a long time after exposure to them.

-It took some time for me to realize that “a hand is not a hand” and “the beauteous hand” both encompass self-development and self-defense aspects.
-They involve the release of contractive strength, the cultivation of ch’i, and the principles of non-action, non-intention, non-attachment, being in the moment, and unifying all parts of the body.
+It took some time for me to realize that “a hand is not a hand” and “the beauteous hand” encompass health, self-development, and self-defense aspects.
+They promote recognizing and releasing contractive strength, cultivate the flow of ch’i, and illustrate the principles of non-action, non-intention, non-attachment, being in the moment, and unifying all parts of the body.

 Why are Hands so Important?

-Our hands have many more sensory and motor nerve endings than other parts of our bodies (see Figs. 1 and 2, respectively).
+Our hands have many more sensory and motor nerve endings than other parts of our bodies (see Figs. 2 and 3, respectively).
 As a consequence, our thoughts are readily expressed through our hands.
 When you touch another person, the pressure and movement of your hand tells that person your intention.
-By the same token, by learning not to put any intention in the hands (by allowing a natural, centered shape), you are training not only the physical aspect of non-intention but also its corresponding mental state.
+Moreover, by learning not to put any intention in the hands (by allowing a natural, centered shape), you are training not only the physical aspect of non-intention but also its corresponding mental state.

 Mental.
 One of the basic concepts in internal martial arts is that a skilled opponent can “read” our intentions and, thereby, be ready to thwart our attack or defense.
 Once there is a connection between two people, if trained, one of them can read the intention of the other directly, without any input to the conventionally named senses (visual, auditory, tactile, etc.).
 In T’ai Chi Ch’uan, this skill is called listening power.